jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _The tragedy is that the architects, by making a premature decision, multiplied the development effort enormously._ ― Robert C. Martin

-_At a certian level of abstraction, all complex systems are message passing systems. ...
+_At a certain level of abstraction, all complex systems are message passing systems. ...
 Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

 # Abstraction